 - Switchboard: Verify proper labelling, safety switch (RCD) installation, and adequate circuit protection.

-- Power points and lighting: Test all outlets and light fittings for correct operation.
+- Power points and lighting: Test all power points and light fittings for correct operation.
 Verify placement matches contract specifications.

 - Smoke alarms: Confirm hardwired, interconnected smoke alarms are installed in accordance with AS 3786 and NCC requirements for new builds.